TeamNewPipe/website/_posts/2019-11-18-release-retrospection.md

 ## Upcoming release

 Soon Team NewPipe will be able to release version 0.18.0.
 We will post a release announcement here once ready.
 A few changes which we can announce already involve using new localization and downloader implementations introduced in the extractor as well as adding support for the Kotlin language, allowing the development of new features in this language.
+Another noteworthy feature we can announce already is the [overhaul of the "What's new" section](https://github.com/TeamNewPipe/NewPipe/pull/2309), including a properly sorted feed and subscription groups to further improve your user experience.

 ## Help wanted for website maintenance